Enjoy sex like you used to

 Rule Out Medical Issues

-Experiencing temporary ED isn’t a big deal, but if your DGS is because you’re squeezing to make up for poor blood flow, you could be creating a vicious cycle.
+Experiencing temporary ED isn’t a big deal, but if the issue stems from reduced blood flow or overcompensation through technique, you could be creating a vicious cycle.

 Talk to a healthcare provider.
-They may offer medical advice for treating ED, which could further reduce your need to squeeze for sexual pleasure.
+They may offer medical advice for treating ED, which could further reduce your need to grip too intensely for sexual pleasure.
 Prescription ED medications are available and include:

 If you’re taking a type of medication that’s linked to sexual performance issues, such as an SSRI antidepressant, your healthcare provider may suggest switching to a different medication.
 However, you should never stop taking a prescribed medication without talking to your doctor first.